 That inspired me to keep going too.
 I tried to let go and invited my inner child to lead.

 I struggled a bit to sink into delightful play—something that contrasted starkly with my old perfectionistic tendencies—and eventually, I felt a warm joy animating my hands.

 Transforming our wounds

-Any art activity can help us highlight parts of ourselves that we’ve shunned: painting, drawing, collage, movement, sound, video, performance art, digital art.
+Any creative activity can help us highlight parts of ourselves that we’ve shunned: painting, writing, movement, singing, cooking and even rearranging the furniture!

 The key is to accept yourself unconditionally, no matter what arises during the process.